 If you’ve ever tried copy carving with a 1/4″ router and cutter you’ll know that it can be a very slow process, especially when carving hardwoods.
 Most 1/4″ routers just don’t have the power to cope and the cutters are usually smaller in diameter.
 (This said, a lower powered 1/4″ palm router can be used for copy carving when fitted to a smaller lightweight router duplicator – a set up like this would be ideal for carving fishing lures, etc.)

 Can the Clone 3D and 4D be used as a Gun Stock Duplicator?

 We get asked this question all the time and the simple answer is yes.
-The Clone 3D and 4D will copy carve many 3D wooden objects including gun stocks, in fact, a majority of our customers are stock makers.
-To carve a gun stock, the stock and blank are attached to the rotating clamping system which comes as standard with the Clone 4D and is an optional extra for the Clone 3D.
+The Clone 3D and 4D will duplicate many 3D wooden objects including gun stocks, in fact, a majority of our customers are stock makers.
+To duplicate a gun stock, the stock and blank are attached to the rotating clamping system which comes as standard with the Clone 4D and is an optional extra for the Clone 3D.
 The rotating clamps allow the master and blank to rotate in unison (360-degrees) when copy carving.
-You can see the use of the rotating clamps by watching the Clone 3D copy carving a gun stock and the Clone 4D copy carving a Queen Anne style table leg, which is a similar process to carving a gun stock.
+You can see the use of the rotating clamps by watching the Clone 3D duplicating a gun stock and the Clone 4D duplicating a Queen Anne style table leg, which is a very similar process to carving a gun stock.

 Manual Router Duplicator vs CNC Router

 A manually operated router duplicator shouldn’t really be compared to a computer-driven router.
 Although at first glance they seem to do the same job, look closer and you’ll realise that they are very different machines.
 Generally speaking, a CNC router has been designed to produce the exact same object, over and over again at the push of a button.
 This is perfect for mass production and is unrivalled if producing exact carbon copies is required.